By Amanda DiPaolo

 Nashville had 2 20-goal scorers in Kostitsyn and Hornqvist.

-While the Ducks have two top lines that can light up the lamp in any arena around the NHL, the Predators have [the potential for] consistent contributions from throughout the lineup.
+While the Ducks have two top lines that can light up the lamp in any arena around the NHL, the Predators have consistent contributions from throughout the lineup.
 With five players between 16-19 goals, Nashville might be able to frustrate the Ducks if they make mistakes.
 Fisher, Legwand, Erat, Weber and Colin Wilson were all on the cusp of the twenty-goal threshold but simply ran out of games.
 And with the return of Steve Sullivan to the lineup after missing considerable portions of the season, the Predators, a team that has trouble scoring, have an opportunity to get contributions from throughout the lineup, having no one star to rely on game in and game out.

 The only chance the Predators have of containing the Ducks offense is to stay out of the penalty box.
 Seven of the last 16 games for Anaheim featured the Ducks scoring more than one power play marker.
 Teemu Selanne alone had 16 power-play goals.
 Corey Perry added another 14 power-play markers.